harshvyas/src_repo_metadata_mgr/README.md

 Run the script with the following command:

 ```
-python main.py [--sync] [--repositories REPOSITORIES]
+python main.py [--sync] [--repos REPOSITORIES]
 ```

 - `--sync` or `-s`: Execute the synchronization (optional).
-- `--repositories REPOSITORIES` or `-r REPOSITORIES`: Comma-separated list of GitHub repositories to sync.
+- `--repos REPOSITORIES` or `-r REPOSITORIES`: Comma-separated list of GitHub repositories to sync.
 Use the format `ownername/reponame`.
 For example: `sourcegraph/sourcegraph,sourcegraph/src-cli` (optional).

 ## Examples